 In a spectacular coup for the city, the Royal Horticultural Society (RHS) is transforming the former grounds of Worsley New Hall in Salford into a stunning new 154-acre garden.
 The site, which was once home to the third Duke of Bridgewater, and adjoins the historic Bridgewater Canal, will become a beautiful green space for the local community and visitors to enjoy all year-round.

 RHS Garden Bridgewater is made possible by Salford City Council and Peel L&P. Salford City Council invested £19 million into the project which will bring a wide range of benefits to the city from economic and social to community, health, education, cultural, heritage and tourism.
 It’s a project on the scale of and with the impact of MediaCityUK in terms of being a game changer for the city.

-Planned to open in 2020, RHS Garden Bridgewater is the result of collaboration between the RHS, Salford City Council and Peel Land and Property, owners of the historic estate.
-It will join the current portfolio of RHS gardens at Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
-RHS Garden Bridgewater forms part of their wider ten year £160 million national investment programme to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.
+Due to open in May 2021, it will become the RHS’s fifth national garden, joining Wisley in Surrey, Rosemoor in Devon, Hyde Hall in Essex and Harlow Carr in Yorkshire.
+The new garden forms part of their wider ten year £160 million national investment programme to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.

 RHS Director General, Sue Biggs, says: “We always thought it would take us longer to find our fifth garden, but with its beautiful landscapes, good public transport links and outstanding location, Worsley New Hall was an opportunity we couldn’t miss.”